Isospin-based EWP-tree Relations: EWP-tree relations in SU(2) : decays

-There are two points to retain here.
-First, since isospin is close to an exact symmetry of the SM, if $\de_{\pi K} \ne 0$ were observed, it would point to isospin-violating NP.
-Since such NP is very stringently constrained, we do not expect $\de_{\pi K}$ to differ much from 0.
-Second, this shows that one must be careful in applying the SU(3)$_F$ EWP-tree relations to $\btopik$ decays -- one may obtain misleading results.
+This shows that one must be careful in applying the SU(3)$_F$ EWP-tree relations to $\btopik$ decays -- one may obtain misleading results.
 We will see this again in Sec.~\ref{section:btopik}.
 More generally, if one is analyzing a set of $B$ decays whose amplitudes are related by isospin, one must use the EWP-tree relations derived using SU(2)$_I$ for that set of decays, rather than SU(3)$_F$.